arrowtype/recursive-theme/README.md

 # WIP theme for VS Code

-Made especially to look nice with Recursive Mono, by Arrow Type.
+Made to look especially nice with [Recursive Mono](https://github.com/arrowtype/recursive) (or any other code font with nice italics).

 ## How to start your own theme